← Back to Blog

 Each under 60 words.
 No guilt trips.

-Proposals get forwarded to people who didn't attend your demo.
-Make it easy for your champion to sell internally:
+Proposals get forwarded to decision-makers who were not in your demo.
+Make it easy for your champion to sell internally on your behalf:

 Write a one-page executive summary for a proposal I'm sending to [Company].